miguelsofo/pyccdextract/README.md

 # pyccdextract
 Event extraction tool for CCD and Skipper-CCD images.
+Start with example_extract.py